In Praise of Puttering

 They are telling me how to understand that we turn and turn in constant rotating movement and it’s what’s outside of us that stays still.
 That we are not the centre here.

-Pass Lako then Seaview and turn left on La’aloa.
+Pass Lako then Seaview and turn right on La’aloa.
 Go way down the hill.
 Watch the turquoise sea invite you home, the sailboats far toward the horizon.
 Watch the waves crash on the shore — foaming white looking permanent from this distance, like geometric stillness on the edge of oblivion — until they surrender to their true form and settle back into the sea.

 Accoutrement